Skip to content

 Example (selectOne):

-// Assume a QueryWrapper object with condition age > 25, query one matching user
+// Assume we have a QueryWrapper object with condition age > 25, query one user that matches

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();